prashanth-31/NeuraForge-The_Digital_Frontier_of_Autonomous_Intelligence/implementation/docs/runbooks/environment_secret_upgrade.md

    - Update `docs/daily/<date>.md` with the change summary and verification evidence.
    - Close the roadmap item by ticking the checkbox in `docs/PHASE7_ROADMAP.md` once both environments are aligned.
    - Schedule follow-up rotation reminders if the new secret has a defined expiry.

+## Secret Promotion Workflow
+- Draft the change in staging, including template updates, vault entries, and Terraform or Compose overrides if applicable.
+- Validate the backend start-up locally using `docker-compose up --build backend` with the updated `.env` to catch missing defaults before a remote rollout.
+- Capture screenshots or logs from Grafana, Alertmanager, or the API health check endpoints to prove the new values work as expected.
+- Brief the on-call operator before the production window so they know which metrics or alerts confirm success.

 ## Secret Management Notes
 - **Azure Key Vault** references follow the `@Microsoft.KeyVault(SecretUri=...)` format; confirm the service principal used by the deployment pipeline has access to the new version before rollout.